Haranka

 Haranka (Xaranka) is a small town in the southern Middle Juba (Jubbada Dhexe) region of Somalia.
-It is located very close to the Indian Oceaan and the Juba river.
+It is located very close to the Indian Ocean and the Juba river.

 History

 Haramka is an old settlement.
 It is believed to have been founded centuries ago.

 Overview

 The city is situated on the main road between Mogadishu and Kismayo, near Barawa and about 50 miles northeast of Jilib.

 Economy

 The Somali Fruit Company is based in the town.